 Computer vs. Smartphone

 When looking for a computing device, there are many options out there.
-Today, a decision you will likely have to think about is whether to purchase a computer or a smartphone.
+Today, a decision you may have to think about is whether to purchase a computer or a smartphone.
 Both can provide computing capabilities, run software and perform other tasks, but there are many factors to consider between the two options.
 Below is a chart to highlight some of the important factors to consider, including the pros and cons of each.

 |Power||More powerful computing processors typically require greater amounts of power and cooling.
 Computers are equipped to provide these requirements for processors, thus being able to feature higher computing power overall.||Smartphones are more compact and do not have the capability of providing the amount of power and cooling that more powerful processors require.
 They are limited to lower voltage processors, although processors of this type are becoming more advanced and powerful.|